 Read more: Can Pets Get Covid?
 Keeping Your Furry Friends Safe

 So if your cat likes to wander the outdoors, it’s possible they’re venturing into areas riddled with parasites.
-(Like ticks – that tend to be most active around spring, summer, and fall.)
+(Like fleas and ticks – that tend to be most active around spring, summer, and fall.)

 A British Shorthair cat sitting in a flowery garden patch